-16. Post Valuable Content
+16. Post valuable content

-When sharing content on LinkedIn, whether it’s your own or it’s curated content, your goal must always be to provide value to your target audience.
+When sharing content on LinkedIn, whether your own or curated, your goal must always be to provide value to your target audience.

-17. Introduce People
+17. Introduce people

 This is a LinkedIn best practice that can create significant social capital for you: introduce your connections to each other when it makes sense.

-Think of yourself as a business matchmaker.
-Doing this will invoke reciprocity, and often people will return the favor and introduce you to some of their connections, thus expanding your network in a very personal way.
+Often, people will return the favor by introducing you to their connections, thus expanding your network in a very personal way.
 This is an excellent opportunity to support your connections and continue to nurture relationships.

-18. Keep It Positive and Professional
+18. Keep it positive and professional

 Remember: LinkedIn is not Facebook or Twitter.
 This is a professional network.